Succinct Description and Efficient Simulation of Non-Markovian Open Quantum Systems: Introduction

-Here, $\lambda$ is the \emph{coupling parameter}, and $M$ refers to the number of interaction terms.
+Here, $\lambda$ is typically referred to as the \emph{coupling parameter}, and the integer $M$ indicates the number of interaction terms.
 To consider the problem in the context of quantum simulations, we let $2^n$ be the dimension of the system (S), \ie, $H_S \in \bbc^{2^n\times 2^n}$ is acting on $n$ qubits.
-The simplest example is the spin Boson model, where $H_S$ and $S_\alpha$ can be chosen to be Pauli matrices.
-A notable example is the dynamics of qubits coupled to a boson bath \cite{wang2013exact}.
-There are also many other important examples, \eg, the {Anderson}-{Holstein} model~\cite{cao_lindblad_2017} where $H_S$ also includes the kinetic and potential energy terms.
-In electronic transport problems, the Hamiltonian is often expressed in terms of molecular or atomic orbitals \cite{galperin2005current}.
+A widely considered example is the spin Boson model, where $H_S$ and $S_\alpha$ are Pauli matrices. {One notable example in this category}, which is also relevant to quantum computers, is the dynamics of qubits coupled to a boson bath \cite{wang2013exact}.
+Other {applications} include the {Anderson}-{Holstein} model~\cite{cao_lindblad_2017} where $H_S$ consists of the kinetic and potential energy terms, and those from electronic transport problems, where the Hamiltonian is expressed in terms of molecular or atomic orbitals \cite{galperin2005current}.

-When $\lambda = 0$, the system is completely decoupled from the environment, and the dynamics reduces to \emph{Hamiltonian evolution}.
+When $\lambda = 0$, the system is completely decoupled from the environment, and the dynamics of the system reduces to \emph{Hamiltonian evolution}, which can also occur for finite $\lambda$, but under more stringent assumptions on the operator $S_\alpha$ and the initial state \cite{lidar1998decoherence}.
 In recent decades, the problem of simulating Hamiltonian evolution has been extensively studied.
-A subset of notable works includes~\cite{Llo96,BCG14,BCC15,BCK15,BCC17,LC17,LC19,CGJ19}.
+A subset of notable works can be found in~\cite{Llo96,BCG14,BCC15,BCK15,BCC17,LC17,LC19,CGJ19}.
 This line of research has led to optimal Hamiltonian simulation algorithms~\cite{LC17,GSLW19}.